Limits of Quadratic Rational Maps: The Cantor Locus: Abstract

 \section{Abstract}

 The \emph{Cantor locus} is the unique hyperbolic component, in the moduli space of quadratic rational maps ${\bf rat}_2$, consisting of maps with totally disconnected Julia sets.
-Whereas the Cantor locus is well understood, its boundary and dynamical relation to the boundary is not.
-In this paper we explore the boundary of the Cantor locus near parabolic boundary points.
-We do this by constructing a local parametrization, which fixes the dynamical positions of the critical values, relative to the parabolic basin of the quadratic polynomial $\mathrm{P}_{\opq}(z)={\opq} z+z^2$, $\opq=e^{2\pi ip/q}$.
-We characterize which pairs, of dynamical positions and parabolic boundary points, give rise to bounded and unbounded sequences in ${\bf rat}_2$ respectively.
-Moreover, we show that this approach controls the dynamical postions of the critical values, for any limit point in the bounded case, and for any limit point of a rescaled sequence of $q$th iterates in the unbounded case.
+Whereas the geometry and dynamics of the Cantor locus is well understood, its boundary and the dynamics of the maps on the boundary are not.
+In this paper, we explore the dynamics near the parabolic parts of the boundary.